Golden Globes fashion: Stars return for soggy carpet - NewsBreak

 Golden Globes fashion: Stars return for soggy carpet

-NEW YORK — (AP) — The stars were back Tuesday for the Golden Globes' return to television, walking a soggy grayish carpet in relatively predictable looks — with a few notable exceptions.
+The stars were back Tuesday for the Golden Globes ' return to television, walking a soggy grayish carpet in relatively predictable looks — with a few notable exceptions.

 A look at fashion from the 80th Golden Globes:

-Heidi Klum, not long after her Halloween worm appearance, showed up in a sky-high silver sparkler with a feathery embellishment over one shoulder as the crowd was treated to a reprieve from rain that has plagued Southern California.
-Her showgirl look was by Kevin Germanier.
+Heidi Klum , not long after her Halloween worm appearance, showed up in a sky-high silver sparkler with a feathery embellishment over one shoulder as the crowd was treated to a reprieve from rain that has plagued Southern California.

-Also in silver?
-Angela Bassett in Pamella Roland, along with Jessica Chastain in a sparkly body hugger from Oscar de la Renta done in a spiderweb design.

 THE MEN

 There were lots of black suits and tuxedoes.
-Eddie Redmayne showed up in black and brown trim with a huge silk rosette on one lapel, courtesy of Valentino.
-Another standout: Colman Domingo in a custom black-on-black combo with sparkly embellishment from Dolce & Gabbana.
+Eddie Redmayne showed up in brown with a huge silk flower on one lapel, courtesy of Valentino.
+Another standout: Colman Domingo in a black tux with jewels.

-Elvis, also known as Austin Butler, entered the building in a traditional black tux, while Andrew Garfield went for orange with an open collar on a black shirt underneath.
+Elvis, also known as Austin Butler, entered the building in a traditional black tux.

-Jeremy Pope looked sharp in a black three-piece leather ensemble from Dolce & Gabbana with matching silver-studded boots.

-Donald Glover was practically in PJs.
-His comfy robe shirt and relaxed trousers were white.
-His tux jacket was black.
-The look was Saint Laurent.

 METALLICS

 Sheryl Lee Ralph of “Abbott Elementary” in jewel-tone blue with chunky embellishment led the train parade in her high-neck look.
-It was by Aliétte.
-Viola Davis also opted for a royal, body-skimming blue from Jason Wu.
+Viola Davis also opted for a jewel-tone, body-skimming blue.

 Chloe Flower, who will perform a song during the show, went for a longer train in a white, lightly embellished number.

-Niecy Nash-Betts wore a lovely deep purple gown with chunky sparkle, paired with a large-shouldered coat and long matching opera gloves.
+Niecy Nash-Betts wore a lovely deep purple gown with chunky sparkle, paired with a large-shouldered overcoat.
 Both were done by Dolce & Gabbana.

 THE COLOR